 Step 2: Remove All Aggravating Factors

-It’s imperative that you remove all dry dog food and pet store treats from your dog’s life.
-Everything.
-Trust nothing.
-Next up you need to cut out all the unnecessary chemicals (flea treatments, wormers, kennel cough and most certainly annual boosters for viruses after one year of age) most certainly while your dog is ill but use this as an opportunity to consider their use at all in your pet’s future.
+Next up you need to cut out all the unnecessary chemicals (flea treatments, wormers, kennel cough and most certainly annual boosters for viruses after one year of age) if just while your dog is ill but use this as an opportunity to consider their use at all in your pet’s future.
 They are an unnecessary chemical insult that are rife with side effects and certainly antagonise the immune system.

 Even anti-inflammatories and steroids are to be questioned once a week or two into his new diet plan (under the supervision of a natural vet that understands fresh nutrition) as they essentially put the repair process on hold.
 However, in the case of acute pancreatitis, whatever keeps the poor guy comfy until that bout passes.

-If you suspect a middle-back cause to your dog’s pancreatitis it can be treated by a specialist canine osteopath / chiropractor or experienced massage therapist.
-You need to do a quick google here.
+[If you suspect a back/vertebrae cause to your dog’s pancreatitis it can be treated by a specialist canine osteopath / chiropractor or experienced massage therapist.
+You need to do a quick google here].

-Step 3: Best Recipe for a Dog With Pancreatitis is Based on Fresh, Homemade, Low Fat Meat and Veg
+Step 3: The Ideal Food for a Dog With Pancreatitis is Based on Their Natural, Diet…

 Natural Additions I Strongly Recommend to Help Pancreatitis in Dogs…

 1. Digestive Enzymes.
 I strongly recommended the digestive enzyme mix of lipase, tripase and amylase for a pancreatic dog.
 The human versions are fine, find them here on Amazon.
 These are particularly important if your dog is suffering from exocrine pancreatic insufficiency (EPI) as they will give the pancreas less work to do.
 Dose him according to size, sprinkle on food.
 If feeding actual pancreas this step is unnecessary.

 2. Probiotics.
 I recommend you include some canine probiotics in their diet for at least a month while we get him right.
 They will help reset their digestive system, which will be in disarray.
 A healthy gut flora is a healthy animal and it’s not to be forgotten.
 Full-fat probiotic yoghurt or the likes of kefir are good additions, aiding the digestive process, but we’re unsure just how much get through the dog’s strong digestive acids.
-Better again would be specific canine probiotics as they’re not only tailored specifically for dogs (who have different gut flora to us omnivores) but also usually come in time-release capsules, which means they will better survive in the dogs’ battery acid-like digestive juices and open in the intestines.
+Better again would be specific canine probiotics as they’re not only tailored specifically for dogs (who have different gut flora to us omnivores).
 Lots more info on canine probiotics here.

 Yes, they absolutely can and do, providing you take evasive action now.
 Our experience is showing that the gross amount of pancreatitis dogs and cats are mysteriously suffering today is entirely localised in the dry-fed community.
 The issue evaporates once fed an appropriate fresh diet and cut out all the products.
 Enzyme readings return to normal after a few months.
 The pancreas is expected to make a recovery and clients have these dogs back eating all the usual foods a normal healthy dog will.
 So hang in there, you’re giving him the best fighting chance.